 Because the population is the key to success in a counterinsurgency, COIN IPB must start with the people and their issues.
 Both insurgents and counterinsurgents employ strategies to separate each other from the population while drawing the population's active or passive support to themselves.
 The people need to make choices in support of one side or the other; controlling their will is more important than controlling terrain.
-According to Clausewitz, a center of gravity is "the point against which all the energies should be directed."1 For the counterinsurgent, all energies should be directed at gaining and maintaining control over the population and winning its support.
+According to Clausewitz, a center of gravity is "the point against which all the energies should be directed at gaining and maintaining control over the population and winning its support.
 Power emanates from the people; without their support, neither the insurgent nor the counterinsurgent can win.

-In step 1 of COIN IPB, we assess the area, structures, capabilities, organizations, people, and events (ASCOPE) in an area of operation to identify the links between the physical environment and the people.
-In other words, we move from the what to the who.
+In Step 1 of COIN IPB, we assess the area, structures, capabilities, organizations, people, and events (ASCOPE) in an area of operation to identify the links between the physical environment and the people.
+In other words, we move from thewhat to the who.
 The human element is the important part here.
 The ASCOPE assessment helps the counterinsurgent understand the people and the cultural, social, and physical environment in which they live.